 Keywords: fall, apple pie, apple, cinnamon, Thanksgiving

-And if you’re looking for more tasty pie recipes, these mini ones should tickle your palate:
+And if you’re looking for more tasty pie recipes, these other apple ones should tickle your palate:

 And don’t forget to let us know what you think when you try this recipe!
 Send us your questions and comments below, and give it a five-star rating while you’re there if you loved it.

 Photos by Raquel Smith, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published November 17, 2014.
 Last updated: December 30, 2019 at 20:49 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.